After hosting the Siena Alumni Connection radio show for 14 years, here’s my best advice:

 5- Do Not Bring Pages of Notes

 Your task is to be conversational, not be a data factory.
-Have a general idea of the points you want to make and discuss them in the most genuine way you can.
+Have a general idea of the points you want to make and discuss them in a natural way.

 6- Give Short Answers